Otto-G/education-python/README.md

  - Python for Everybody: Structured learning to go over main python topics.
  - Simple Flask Webpage: Creating a web app using flask to run python code

+ # Style Guide and Basic Setup

+  - Review [Google's style guide](https://google.github.io/styleguide/pyguide.html) unless there is a different style guide to follow.
+  - Use pylint: This helps find code smells and highlights possible issues in the code.
+  - Use black formatting: This automatically formats the file so that they all follow the same general style.

 # Dev-Container

 This code will be run in a development container for python to help keep the development environment consistent and allow for the different modules needed isolated.